-Linux: CircleCI is a very flexible platform so you should be able to build almost any kind of application that will run on Linux.
-It doesn’t have to be a web application!
+Linux: CircleCI is flexible enough that you should be able to build most applications that run on Linux.
+These don’t have to be web applications!

 iOS: Building iOS apps is not yet supported on CircleCI 2.0.
 Please refer to our documentation for iOS on 1.0 until 2.0 support is available.

-We do not yet support building and testing Microsoft Windows applications.
+Windows: We do not yet support building and testing Windows applications.